-- (A) The following materials are not permitted as primary exterior finish materials: - (i) Wood; - (ii) Vinyl; - (iii) Smooth-faced cement block; - (iv) Cementitious siding; - (v) EIFS. - (B) The following materials are not permitted as secondary exterior finish materials: - (i) Vinyl: - (ii) EIFS. - (5) Entrance Detailing: The primary pedestrian entrance for a building shall incorporate three (3) or more of the following architectural design features: - (A) Recessed entry (minimum of four (4) feet); - (B) Plaza space with ornamental paving and integral landscape planters; - (C) Canopy or awning; - (D) Buttress and arched entry; - (E) Pilasters or façade module projecting from the exterior wall plane; - (F) Prominent building address, building name and enhanced entryway exterior lighting; - (G) Public art display, the size of which shall be adequate to be clearly viewed by pedestrians using the adjoining sidewalk; - (H) Raised corniced entryway parapet (may exceed building height three (3) feet).

-- (1) Building Façade Modulation: Façade modulation is required and shall be incorporated through recessing and through banding and/or articulation of exterior materials or change of materials by incorporating repeating patterns, textures and/or colors used on exterior façade materials. - (A) Building facades along each street and the B-Line Trail shall utilize a maximum façade width interval of one hundred (100) feet for a façade module. - (B) The building façade module shall be offset by a minimum depth (projecting or recessing) of three percent (3%) of the total façade length, and the offset shall extend the length of its module. - (2) Building Height Step Down: Buildings located immediately adjacent to the side of Outstanding, Notable and Contributing structures as identified in either one or both of the City of Bloomington Survey of Historic Sites and Structures or the Indiana State Historic Architectural and Archaeological Research Database shall incrementally step down upper stories at each respective façade module to within one (1) story or fourteen (14) feet whichever is less above the highest elevation of the respective adjacent historic structure. - (3) Building Height Step Back: - (A) Building façades over thirty-five (35) feet in height shall step back the horizontal façade/wall plane a minimum of fifteen (15) feet from the horizontal façade/wall plane below thirty-five (35) feet in height. - (B) The first twenty-five (25) feet of a building façade shall not utilize a building height step back.
+- (A) The following materials are not permitted as primary exterior finish materials: - (i) Wood; - (ii) Vinyl; - (iii) Smooth-faced cement block; - (iv) Cementitious siding; - (v) EIFS. - (B) The following materials are not permitted as secondary exterior finish materials: - (i) Vinyl: - (ii) EIFS. - (5) Entrance Detailing: The primary pedestrian entrance for a building shall incorporate three (3) or more of the following architectural design features: - (A) Recessed entry (minimum of four (4) feet): - (B) Plaza space with ornamental paving and integral landscape planters; - (C) Canopy or awning; - (D) Buttress and arched entry; - (E) Pilasters or façade module projecting from the exterior wall plane; - (F) Prominent building address, building name and enhanced entryway exterior lighting; - (G) Public art display, the size of which shall be adequate to be clearly viewed by pedestrians using the adjoining sidewalk; - (H) Raised corniced entryway parapet (may exceed building height three (3) feet). - (c) Mass, Scale and Form: - (1) Building Façade Modulation: Façade modulation is required and shall be incorporated through recessing and through banding and/or articulation of exterior materials or change of materials by incorporating repeating patterns, textures and/or colors used on exterior façade materials. - (A) Building facades along each street and the B-Line Trail shall utilize a maximum façade width interval of one hundred (100) feet and a minimum façade width interval of twenty-five (25) feet for a façade module - (B) The building façade module shall be offset by a minimum depth (projecting or recessing) of five percent (5%) of the total façade length, at a minimum of five (5) feet, and the offset shall extend the length and height of its module. - (2) Building Height Step Down: Buildings located immediately adjacent to the side of Outstanding, Notable and Contributing structures as identified in either one or both of the City of Bloomington Survey of Historic Sites and Structures or the Indiana State Historic Architectural and Archaeological Research Database shall incrementally step down upper stories at each respective façade module to within one (1) story or fourteen (14) feet whichever is less above the highest elevation of the respective adjacent historic structure. - (3) Building Height Step Back: - (A) Building façades over thirty-five (35) feet in height shall step back the horizontal façade/wall plane a minimum of fifteen (15) feet from the horizontal façade/wall plane below thirty-five (35) feet in height. - (B) The first twenty-five (25) feet of a building façade shall not utilize a building height step back.